joanaasaa/ist-msc-thesis-template/README.md

 When I started writing my Master's thesis I had a hard time finding the ✨perfect✨ Latex template.

 I settled on Prof. André Marta's template (you can find the original template along with an extended abstract template [here](https://fenix.tecnico.ulisboa.pt/homepage/ist31052/documentos-para-elaboracao-da-tese)).
 However, during the development of my work I kept gradually changing different aspects of the original project.
-This ultimately resulted on this template that I am sharing!
+This ultimately resulted on the template that I am sharing!

 Hope it helps you! 🎓🚀

 ## Main features

+- Open the `thesis.pdf` file for a quick look at the template
 - The template follows Técnico's MSc thesis formatting rules (as per 2022).
 You can find the Dissertation Guideline document 👉 [here](https://tecnico.ulisboa.pt/en/education/study-at-tecnico/academic-information/masters-dissertation/) 👈
 - The template includes a glossary, acronyms and nomenclature list
+- The bibliography uses the IEEE citation style
 - The template provides code snippets on:
   - How to include images in different layouts (either using the subimage or the minipage methods)
   - How to cite from the bibliography (.bib) file